Law-Racoviță-Negoiță Station

-The Law-Racoviță-Negoiță Station (Stația Law-Racoviță-Negoiță), known only as the Law-Racoviță Station (Stația Law-Racoviță) until 2011, is the first Romanian station for research and exploration in Antarctica, named after the Romanian explorer Emil Racoviță and inaugurated on January 13, 2006 at the location of a station constructed in 1986 by Australia and donated to Romania.
+The Law-Racoviță-Negoiță Station (Stația Law-Racoviță-Negoiță), known only as the Law-Racoviță Station (Stația Law-Racoviță) until 2011, is the first Romanian station for research and exploration in Antarctica, named after the Romanian explorer Emil Racoviță and inaugurated on January 13, 2006, at the location of a station constructed in 1986 by Australia and leased to Romania.
 The station may be found in Princess Elizabeth Land, in the Larsemann Hills, 2 km away from China's Antarctic Zhongshan Station.

 Location

 The Law-Racoviță-Negoiță Station is placed in a rocky area about 3 km from the Ingrid Christensen coast in Princess Elizabeth Land, in the Larsemann Hills of East Antarctica, at the coordinates 69°23'18.61" S, 76°22'46.2" E.

 It is located at a distance of 2 kilometers from Zhongshan Station of China and Progress Station of Russia, which permits considerable cooperation between these countries.
 The station is located 13352 km from the capital of Romania, Bucharest.

 Access to the station is made in one of two ways: via helicopter from Davis Station, approximately 80 km northeast, or by land from Zhongshan or Progress II.